Amanita Cesarea: The Emperor's Mushroom of Tuscany

 Ready to move from photos to field identification?

-Experience these fascinating fungi firsthand on a guided autumn hike through Tuscan woodlands.
-Learn professional identification techniques, understand ecosystem roles, and capture your own stunning mushroom photography.
+Experience these fungi firsthand on a guided autumn hike through Tuscan woodlands — learn professional identification techniques, understand their role in the ecosystem, and photograph your own finds.

 Attention!